Official says the UN remains committed to helping reach a deal healing Cyprus’ ethnic split

 Cyprus joined the EU in 2004, but only the Greek Cypriot south where the internationally recognized government is seated enjoys full benefits.

-Tatar said talks could begin once Greek Cypriots recognize the “sovereign equality” of the minority Turkish Cypriots.
+Tatar said talks could begin once Greek Cypriots recognize the “sovereign equality ” of the minority Turkish Cypriots.
 Greek Cypriots see that as an unfair power grab that would upend an agreed-upon framework for a deal foreseeing a federated Cyprus composed of Greek Cypriot and Turkish Cypriot zones.